Mattia46/firstMonth/you.md

 - Curiosity (how things fit in together and work)
 - Exposing your ignorance.
 Speak up if you don’t know!
 - You strike a good balance between listening and speaking
-- Engage the coaches when you are stuck
+- Engage your peers, mentor or the coaches when you are stuck

 ## Technically
 - Identify concepts that are confusing and ask for help